Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Practical considerations

 In this section, we conduct a systematic ablation study to isolate the benefits of diffusion modeling and to understand its advantages relative to the underlying channel complexity.

 \textit{Architecture Choices.\ } We evaluate three different architectures for this study.
 First, we consider a simple convolutional autoencoder trained in a supervised manner.
-Second, we consider an autoencoder followed by a U-Net denoising network, also trained end-to-end with supervised loss.
+Second, we consider an autoencoder followed by a U-Net denoising network, which is also trained end-to-end with a supervised loss.
 Finally, we evaluate the RD-JSCC model, where the autoencoder and U-Net are trained jointly using the residual diffusion objective.
 In all three cases, the architectures are appropriately scaled to maintain comparable parameter counts across models.
-Complete details of parameters used in each experiment are provided below, in~\tabref{tab:param_cost2100} and~\tabref{tab:param_indoor}.
+Complete details of parameters used in each experiment are provided in~\tabref{tab:param_cost2100} and~\tabref{tab:param_3gpp}.

 \textit{Channel Model Choices.\ } In addition to the COST2100 outdoor scenario~\cite{liu2012cost} analyzed in~\secref{sec:results}, we now evaluate performance under the indoor open-area channel model specified in 3GPP TR 38.901~\cite{tr385g}.
 This environment is characterized by significantly lower spatial complexity and information density than COST2100, providing a useful contrast in dataset complexity.
-As seen in~\secref{sec:results}, we first convert the spatial-frequency data into cropped angular-delay domain, preserving the first $32$ subcarriers.
+As seen in~\secref{sec:results}, we first convert the spatial-frequency data into the cropped angular-delay domain, preserving the first $32$ subcarriers.
 But, after decompression, we convert the estimated channel matrices from the cropped angular-delay domain back to the spatial-frequency domain and subsequently present the final NMSE results in the original SF domain.

 Analysis of results in~\figref{fig:results_indoor} reveals that the performance gap between our diffusion-based approach and autoencoder baselines narrows considerably for the 3GPP indoor dataset, in stark contrast to the COST2100 outdoor results presented in~\figref{fig:results_cost2100}.
 This observation highlights an important nuance: